LASER-UMASS/cs520-Spring2020/rectangle/README.md

 ### How to build and test (from Terminal):

 1. Make sure that you have Apache Ant installed.
-Run each ant command in the threeinarow folder, which contains the `build.xml` build file.
+Run each ant command in the rectangle folder, which contains the `build.xml` build file.

 2. Run `ant document` to generate the javadoc (a hypertext description) for all of the java classes.
 Generated hypertext description will be in the `jdoc` folder.
 Open the `index.html` file.